2024 Summer Olympics and Paralympics cauldron

-The 2024 Summer Olympics and Paralympics cauldron (Chaudron des Jeux olympiques et paralympiques d'été de 2024) was made for the 2024 Summer Olympics and Paralympics in Paris.
+The 2024 Summer Olympics and Paralympics cauldron (La vasque des Jeux olympiques et paralympiques d'été de 2024) was made for the 2024 Summer Olympics and Paralympics in Paris.
 It is located at the Tuileries Garden.

 Design

-The French Olympic Committee commissioned Mathieu Lehanneur (fr) (born 1974), to design the cauldron, torch, and ceremonial cauldrons along the torch relay route: Lehanneur developed a concept of having these three items symbolise France's national motto, "Liberté, égalité, fraternité" ("Liberty, equality, fraternity"), and gold, silver, and bronze medals respectively.
+The French Olympic Committee commissioned Mathieu Lehanneur (born 1974), to design the cauldron, torch, and ceremonial cauldrons along the torch relay route: Lehanneur developed a concept of having these three items symbolise France's national motto, "Liberté, égalité, fraternité" ("Liberty, equality, fraternity"), and gold, silver, and bronze medals respectively.
 Lehanneur described them as "three chapters in the same story", with the cauldron representing liberty, gold medals, and serving as "the epilogue and the ultimate symbol of that story.
 Light, magical and unifying."

 The cauldron consisted of a 7 m diameter ring suspended from a 30 m helium-filled balloon.
 Its design was designed to pay homage to the Scientific Revolution and the Age of Enlightenment of the 17th and 18th centuries–and, in particular, France's historical contributions to balloon flight; in 1783, the Montgolfier brothers conducted the first human flight using a hot air balloon.

 For the first time, as part of goals to reduce carbon emissions, the cauldron did not contain an actual flame generated via combustion.
 Instead, the presence of the Olympic flame was simulated via an LED lighting system, consisting of 40 lamps illuminating a cloud of mist generated by 200 water jets.
 The system was developed in partnership with Électricité de France (EDF), France's state-owned energy company.
 During the Olympic Games, the Olympic flame was kept in the same lantern in which it traveled from Greece to French territory through the Mediterranean Sea in May 2024 and was protected by armored glass on display to the side in a small podium at the garden.

 The cauldron was tethered to a wire-like conduit anchored to a platform installed in the center of the Grand Bassin Rond—a large, circular ornamental pond at the Tuileries Garden; each night during the Games, the balloon ascended into the night sky, floating aloft 60 m over the Garden, illuminated against the twilight.
 The setting was in line with landmarks such as the Louvre Pyramid, the Obelisk at Place de la Concorde, the Arc de Triomphe, and, in the distance, the Eiffel Tower.
 It was operated by French balloon manufacturer Aerophile.